CaptainProton42/DynamicWaterDemo/docs/README.md

 *I read directly from the raw data of the `SimulationViewport`'s texture so that I don't have to lock the image in order to do a pixel read for every `BuoyancyProbe` in the scene which would get very slow.*

-In case the `BuoyancyProbe` detects that it is underwater, it sets its `force` property to a value that depends linear on the submergence depth (minus some drag).
+In case the `BuoyancyProbe` detects that it is underwater, it sets its `force` property to a value that depends linearly on the submergence depth (minus some drag).
 Note, that this is not physically correct as the buoyant force would actually depend on the mass that has been displaced by the body.
 Archimides does actually look a bit sad:

 <div align="center"><img width="30%" src="https://raw.githubusercontent.com/CaptainProton42/DynamicWaterDemo/media/archimedes.png"></div>